PROFESSOR BOB NOWLAN

 gay-lesbian-bisexual-and-transgender freedom, justice, and

-working on behalf of multiple gay-lesbian-bisexual-and-transgender
+behalf of multiple gay-lesbian-bisexual-and-transgender issues and

-hadn't realized I was).
+realized I was).

 I was born in